Vijaya9418/coroutines/README.md

 #advantages:-

-1. Coroutines decrease the overall execution time.
-This is so because they make the entire code non-blocking by voluntarily giving CPU to other coroutines.
+1. Coroutines decrease the overall execution time:- This is so because they make the entire code non-blocking by voluntarily giving CPU to other coroutines.

-2. It comes with a mutual exclusion.For instance, if process A has two coroutines, coroutine_1, and coroutine_2, then coroutine_1 will not interfere with coroutine_2 in terms of its memory, CPU, or any other resource.
+2. It comes with a mutual exclusion.:-
+For instance, if process A has two coroutines, coroutine_1, and coroutine_2, then coroutine_1 will not interfere with coroutine_2 in terms of its memory, CPU, or any other resource.<br/>
 If corotuine_1 has to wait for a resource or some other module’s result, then it will pause itself to give control to coroutine_2 instead of blocking it.

-3. Fewer Memory leaks.
+3. Fewer Memory leaks.:-
  A coroutine causes fewer memory leaks due to the use of structured concurrency.Structured concurrency means that any independent execution unit (say thread) is encapsulated with explicit entry and exit points.

 #disadvantage:-